-This course is designed to help MBA students to move from qualitative to quantitative decision making focusing on consumer-related problems and (for students with data analytics skills) to expand their professional and academic abilities in consumer related topics.
-It not only introduces students to a variety of business decision models, but also teaches them how to estimate these models using statistical software (/Excel), and how to apply them for decision recommendations.
+Focusing on consumer-related problems, this course is designed to help DSBA students with analytic skills to link quantitative analytic tools to business strategic decision making, and to help MBA students to move from qualitative to quantitative decision making.
+This course will assist all students in expanding their professional and academic abilities in consumer-related topics.
+It not only introduces students to a variety of business decision models, but also teaches them how to estimate these models using statistical software (Excel), and how to apply them for decision recommendations.
 Specifically, this course will introduce a variety of quantitative models to improve business decision making in such areas as customer segmentation, customer targeting, brand positioning, as well as pricing and promotion decisions.